91 Colleges With Full-Ride Scholarships

 There is no definitive list of colleges that provide the most full-ride scholarships, however, a good alternative metric for cost-conscious college-bound students is to look at the schools that provide the most merit aid.
 These colleges might not offer the most full-ride scholarships, but they have proven generous in awarding funds and helping their students with the expense of higher education.

 International students are eligible to receive many full-ride scholarships.
 Some awards, like the Makiguchi Scholarship, are even intended specifically for international students.
 Similar to domestic applicants, competition for full-ride scholarships for international students is exceptionally high, and landing a prized award is very difficult.

 92 Colleges With Full-Ride Scholarships

 1. Duke University

 Robertson Scholars Leadership Program: This is a four-year scholarship that covers undergraduate tuition, mandatory fees, and room and board.
 In addition, you get unique access to the academic and extracurricular offerings at both Duke and UNC-Chapel Hill.
-You can also take advantage of three summers of domestic or international experiences, customized leadership and professional development opportunities, and an extensive community of other Robertson scholars, alumni, and staff.
+You can also take advantage of three summers of domestic or international experiences, two semesters of study abroad, customized leadership and professional development opportunities, and an extensive community of other Robertson scholars, alumni, and staff.